mahyarnajibi/SNIPER/README.md

 <a name="training"></a>
 ### Training a model
-For training SNIPER on COCO, you would need to download the pre-trained models, the pre-computed proposals used for negative chip mining
-(you can also use any other set of proposals), and configure the dataset as described below.
+For training SNIPER on COCO, you would need to download the pre-trained models, the pre-computed proposals used for negative chip mining (you can also use any other set of proposals), and configure the dataset as described below.

 *Downloading pre-trained models*

-Running the following script downloads and extract the pre-trained models into the default path (```data/pretrained_model```):
+Running the following script downloads and extracts the pre-trained models into the default path (```data/pretrained_model```):
 ```
 bash download_imgnet_models.sh
 ```